Skip to content

 Here are 6 tips and traps you should be wary of if you have made a claim as a result of an injury caused by a motor vehicle accident.

-CTP Insurer demanding Workers exhaust Sick leave
+CTP Insurer Demanding Workers Exhaust Sick leave

 There have been reports that some CTP insurers have been insisting that a claimant exhaust their sick leave entitlements through their employer before they are entitled to receive statutory benefits of weekly compensation.
 This is not true.
 Anyone who is earning an income and is injured as a result of a motor accident and suffers either a total or partial loss of earnings, as a result, is entitled to weekly payments of statutory benefits.
 This is despite also having an entitlement to sick leave through their employer.
 A person who is injured is entitled to claim both benefits.